cfp106022130/Taurus_Auriga/README.md

 This process was done by our personal judgement, and we wrote the target names and numbers of scans of each group in a1-a6 and s1-s6, respectively.
 Again, the cell plots the positions of targets but with different colors corresponding to different groups and the transparency corresponding to numbers of scans. <br />
 In the fourth to seventh cell, we used the KD-tree algorithm to construct the minimun spanning tree of the 47 targets by the seperation of their celestial coordinates.
-The tree is constructed by the following step:
+The tree is constructed by the following steps:
-First, choose a
+First, choose a target with index ***u*** as the first vertex to add in the tree.
+Then, use KDTree.query to list the targets in ascending order of distance to the first vertex.
+The nearest target will be the next vertex to add in the tree.
+The